relay-struct/relay-struct/docs/ARCH.md

 - Messages
 - Miscellaneous Data that a user attaches to a Post.

+## Capabilities
+A Capability is a Node's support for a specific feature (e.g. Host, Relay, User ID).
+Nodes MUST publicly describe their capabilities.

 ## Posts
 A Post is a container for data sent by a user.
 A Post contains Content or metadata that describes an interaction with another Post or with the platform, and each Post has an associated visibility that other Nodes MUST respect.